freeletics/khonshu/docs/helpers.md

 ## TextResource

 `TextResource` is a domain specific model to represent text.
-Abstracts text whether it a localized `String` sent by the backend, a simple Android `string` resource (with or without formatting args) or an Android `plurals` resource.
+It abstracts text whether it is a localized `String` sent by the backend, a simple Android `string` resource (with or without formatting args) or an Android `plurals` resource.
 This way business logic with text can be easily tested without requiring `Context` and running on a device.